CyberArcenal/fb-messenger-bot/README.md

 2. **Device Login Approval:** Streamlined login approval using your device; auto-detects approved notifications.
 3. **Chat Pattern Training:** Train the bot with specific chat patterns for tailored responses.

-## Installation and Usage
-[Include brief instructions on how to install and run the bot.
-Specify the programming language or framework used.]

 ## Dependencies
-[Specify any dependencies or prerequisites needed to run the bot.]
+install the dependencies in requirements.txt

 ## Configuration
 1. go to the bot manager.